YellowJacketLinux/CPAN-RPM/README.md

 This bootstrap file is typically empty and should not be needed on GNU/Linux systems.
 In the `%files` section of the spec file, it should be excluded from packaging using the `%exclude` macro.
+For example:

+    %attr(0555,root,root) %{perl5_vendorarch}/auto/Class/Plain/Plain.so
+    %exclude %{perl5_vendorarch}/auto/Class/Plain/Plain.bs

+If a Perl XS module needs to link to shared library in a non-standard location, the *proper* solution is for that non-standard location to be configured in a `/etc/ld.so.conf.d/` file rather than using a DynaLoad bootstrap file.

 The `%files` Section